Enhanced interrogation techniques: U.S. government

 Another memo released on the same day advises that "the waterboard", does "not violate the Torture Statute."
-It also cites a number of warnings against torture, including statements by President Bush and a then-new Supreme Court ruling "which raises possible concerns about future US judicial review of the [interrogation] Program."
+It also cites a number of warnings against torture, including statements by President Bush and a then-new Supreme Court ruling, which "raises possible concerns about future US judicial review of the [interrogation] Program."
 A third memo instructs interrogators to keep records of sessions in which "enhanced interrogation techniques" are used.
 The memo is signed by then-CIA director George Tenet and dated January 28, 2003.
 The memos were made public by the American Civil Liberties Union, which obtained the three CIA-related documents under Freedom of Information Act requests.
-They were among nearly 140,000 formerly classified documents from the Department of Defense, the Justice Department, and the CIA that provide details on the treatment of prisoners in U.S. custody in the "War on Terror" gathered by the ACLU.
+They were among nearly 140,000 formerly classified documents from the Department of Defense, the Justice Department, and the CIA that provide details on the treatment of prisoners in US custody in the "war on terror" gathered by the ACLU.

 A less redacted version of the August 1, 2002, memo signed by Assistant Attorney General Jay Bybee (regarding Abu Zubaydah) and four memos from 2005 signed by Principal Deputy Assistant Attorney General Steven G. Bradbury addressed to CIA and analysing the legality of various specific interrogation methods, including waterboarding, were released by Barack Obama's administration on April 16, 2009.
 Following the release of the CIA documents, Philip Zelikow, a former State Department lawyer and adviser to then-Secretary of State Condoleezza Rice, said that in 2005, he had written a legal memo objecting to torture.
 In it he argued that it was unlikely that "any federal court would agree (that the approval of harsh interrogation techniques) ... was a reasonable interpretation of the Constitution."
 He claimed that the Bush Administration had ordered all copies of his legal memo be collected and destroyed.